rubyatscale/packs/README.md

 This command will also sort the list and make it unique.

-## List the top dependency violations of packs/your_pack
+## List the top violations of a specific type for packs/your_pack.
-`bin/packs list_top_dependency_violations packs/your_pack`
+`bin/packs list_top_violations type [ packs/your_pack ]`

+Possible types are: dependency, privacy, architecture.

 Want to see who is depending on you?
-Not sure how your pack's code is being used in an unstated way
+Not sure how your pack's code is being used in an unstated way?
 You can use this command to list the top dependency violations.

-If no pack name is passed in, this will list out violations across all packs.

-## List the top privacy violations of packs/your_pack
-`bin/packs list_top_privacy_violations packs/your_pack`

 Want to create interfaces?
 Not sure how your pack's code is being used?
 You can use this command to list the top privacy violations.

+Want to focus on the big picture first?
+You can use this command to list the top architecture violations.

 If no pack name is passed in, this will list out violations across all packs.